 Here’s how Movies had us Drooling over the Delicacies Served on Screen!

-Over a month in lockdown and we are having fun bringing out the finest chef in us, aren’t we?
-With no more burgers, pizzas, and all the junk food that we lured for, we have tightened our aprons and put on our caps to answer the hunger cry of our stomach.
+It’s been over a month in lockdown and we are already having fun bringing out the finest chef in us.
+With no more burgers, pizzas, and all the junk food we lured for, we have tightened our aprons and put on our chef caps to answer the hunger cry of our stomachs.

 They say the food is the way to a man’s heart.
 In the film Lunchbox, what Ila cooked and sent to her husband was not just his lunch, it was her time and effort to show how much she loved him.
-It was the only way she could grab his attention, or she thought so!
-It was her destiny that the lunchbox she prepared accidentally went to a person who admired her for her cooking and respected her for that.
+It was the only way she could grab his attention, or at least that’s what she thought!
+Destiny does the magic and her food is sent to a person who admires and respects her for her cooking.

-Assamese movie Aamis explores a romance culminated over food through a totally different lens.
+Assamese movie Aamis explores a romance culminated over food through a different lens.
 Assam has a cuisine that has a rich variety of meat.
 The couple in Aamis are obsessed with different kinds of meat.
 On their quest to explore the finest meat, the most striking and unheard story takes shape.

-Stanley ka Dabba is a heart-wrenching tale of one such orphan who can hardly afford his lunch.
-There are many such Stanleys who are left with no other choice than to remain hungry for the rest of the day.
+Stanley Ka Dabba is a heart-wrenching tale of one such orphan who can hardly afford his lunch.
+Many such Stanleys are left with no other choice than to remain hungry for the rest of the day.
 Movies like Stanley ka Dabba and Ustad Hotel reaffirm how respecting the food in front of you is nothing less than godliness.

 To all the lockdown chefs reading this – keep going with their creativity and experiments but keep in mind those umpteen people who are stuck without basic supplies for their home.